pgxn/rfcs/text/0000-release-meta-spec-v2.md

 A client **SHOULD** verify that the payload was signed by PGXN, and then use the URI to download the release file and verify it with the SHA-512 digest.
-This pattern ensures that, when validation is properly implemented, it is rooted by PGXN's private key, and therefore the distribution file can be fully trusted as unmodified since PGXN signed it.
+This pattern ensures that, when validation is properly implemented, it is rooted by PGXN's certificate chain, and therefore the distribution file can be fully trusted as unmodified since PGXN signed it.

 ## Guide-level explanation